Shaaali/identity-apps/docs/guides/users/manage-migration.md

 * **Credential transition**

-    This is one of the main challenges faced during user migration as systems have their passwords stored as hashes.
+    Identity providers use hashing algorithms to store user passwords securely.
 The password policies and hashing mechanisms vary across different IdPs.
 Due to this, a hashed password on one system will not be usable on another.

 * **Schema matching**